NCDD’s Discussion Lists

-Our most popular discussion list – NCDD Discussion – has 1,100 subscribers as of September 2010, and is a source for advice, inspiration, support, and food-for-thought to many in the field.
-Most NCDD members are subscribed to this list, and non-members involved in D&D are welcome to subscribe as well.
+Our most popular discussion list – NCDD Discussion – has 1,500 subscribers as of November 2013.
+It is a valued source for advice, inspiration, support, and food-for-thought to many in the field.
+Most but not all subscribers are members of NCDD.
 All subscribers should familiarize themselves with the ground rules that have been established over the years for this list.

 People tend to be very generous with their expertise and know-how on the list, so it’s a great place to ask for practice-related advice.
 One subscriber recently posted that she’s “always grateful for the generosity of spirit and sharing within this group …. all the sharings are like jewels!”

-Most subscribers are experienced facilitators, convenors or scholars in public engagement or conflict resolution, but we have a lot of graduate and undergrad students and “newbies” to this work on the list as well.
+Most subscribers are experienced facilitators, convenors or scholars in public engagement or conflict resolution, but we have many grad and undergrad students and “newbies” to this work on the list as well.
 The diversity of experience (level and type) of our subscribers is one of the things that makes the listserv such a useful resource for so many people.

 Activity on the list varies from week to week depending on the topics that are brought up on the list.
 One week there may only be three or four messages, another week there may be dozens.
-If you find the number of messages to be overwhelming your inbox, you can email Joy Garman (our Office Manager) at firstname.lastname@example.org and ask her to switch you to the daily digest version so you receive only one message a day.
+If you find the number of messages to be too much, you can email Joy Garman (our Office Manager) at firstname.lastname@example.org and ask her to switch you to the daily digest version so you receive only one message a day.

-Archives of the NCDD Discussion list are available online (although you’ll need to register in the L-Soft system first).
+Archives of the NCDD Discussion list are available online (you’ll need to register in the L-Soft system first).
 Archives go back to March 2006.
 See this link for instructions for accessing the archives.
 Subscribers can also follow messages to the list through the list’s RSS feed.